Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Methodology

-A meticulous filtering procedure was applied exclusively to the MASC corpus~\cite{masc}.
-This tailored processing was motivated by two key factors.
-First, MASC constitutes a significant portion of the total data duration.
-Second, since many audio clips in the MGB-2 corpus were recorded at an effective sampling rate below 8 kHz, it was crucial to ensure that the higher-sampling-rate MASC is filtered properly to maintain sufficient quality and reliably support the model to learn MSA, the major Arabic variant.
-Concretely, we utilized only the \textit{clean} subset of MASC.
-With manual inspection, we established several text-pattern-based filtering rules.
-Since MASC was crawled from YouTube channels, we observed that the patterns of corrupted data were highly channel-specific (\textit{e.g.}, recurring intro \& outro music or singing segments).
-After rule-based filtering, we merged short adjacent audio segments that were each shorter than 6 seconds, creating longer clips up to 30 seconds in length.
-This process effectively redistributed the data from the originally concentrated sub-10-second range toward longer durations, producing clips better suited for TTS.
+A meticulous filtering procedure was applied exclusively to the MASC corpus~\cite{masc}, for two reasons.
+First, MASC constitutes a significant portion of the total data.
+Second, because many MGB-2 clips were recorded at effective sampling rates below 8 kHz, it was crucial to ensure that the higher-sampling-rate MASC was properly filtered to reliably support the model's learning of MSA, the major Arabic variant.
+Concretely, we used only the \textit{clean} subset.
+Through manual inspection, we established text-pattern-based filtering rules—since MASC was crawled from YouTube channels, corruption patterns were highly channel-specific (\textit{e.g.}, recurring intro/outro music or singing).
+After rule-based filtering, we merged adjacent segments shorter than 6 seconds into clips of up to 30 seconds, shifting the duration distribution from the concentrated sub-10-second range toward lengths better suited for TTS.

-The statistics of our final usable dataset are presented in Table~\ref{tab:dataset_source} and \ref{tab:datasets_dialect}, where Basic Data and Expanded Data are denoted as D1 and D2 (hereafter used for brevity), respectively.
+Final dataset statistics are in Table~\ref{tab:dataset_source} and \ref{tab:datasets_dialect}, where D1 and D2 denote Basic Data and Expanded Data, respectively.